Holiday Destination

 Holiday Destination is the third studio album by English musician Nadine Shah.
-It was released in August 2017 under 1965 Records.
-The album was produced by Ben Hillier.

-The album was nominated for a Mercury Prize in 2018.
+It was released on 25 August 2017 under 1965 Records and was produced by Ben Hillier.
+The album won Independent Album of the Year at the 2018 AIM Independent Music Awards, and shortly afterwards, it was shortlisted for the 2018 Mercury Prize.

+Critical reception

+Another review aggregator, AnyDecentMusic?, gave the album a weighted average score of 7.8 out of 10 based on sixteen critics' reviews.